Ahilan Kadirgamar, in Daily Mirror, 6 July 2020, where the title runs “Regimes in Times of Crisis: Authoritarian Populism, Bonapartism and Fascism”

 But if the while I think on thee, dear friend, All losses are restored, and sorrows end. —- Shakespeare/Sonnet 30

 Of course, Rajiv Jayaweera was not my friend.
 I never saw him in person, nor heard him; but I had once seen his picture in a web publication.
 However, I saw him well enough through his writings as a fellow contributor to The Island, and experienced a latent relationship with him as a person whose intellectual grasp of our country’s burning issues, and whose concerns and attitudes relating to them generally matched mine; I felt as if I had known him closely as a friend for some time.
 I was impressed by the meticulous attention he paid to his language in expressing his ideas precisely (a characteristic in truth tellers).

 Filed under accountability, charitable outreach, heritage, historical interpretation, landscape wondrous, life stories, literary achievements, meditations, politIcal discourse, Rajapaksa regime, sri lankan society, unusual people, world events & processes

 Sri Lanka is surrounded by the Indian Ocean.
 Yet, the physical presence of India up north has had an intimidating influence on most of Sri Lankans.
 While its admirers, especially those Indophiles, who have made it a point to be more conversed in India’s history, culture, cuisine and her people than their own history and people, have chosen to subordinate their love for the country to an intellectual odyssey.

-Filed under accountability, economic processes, electoral structures, Indian Ocean politics, island economy, landscape wondrous, legal issues, life stories, modernity & modernization, politIcal discourse, power politics, Rajapaksa regime, security, Sinhala-Tamil Relations, sri lankan society, the imaginary and the real, world events & processes
+Filed under accountability, centre-periphery relations, China and Chinese influences, economic processes, foreign policy, governance, growth pole, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, life stories, modernity & modernization, politIcal discourse, power politics, Rajapaksa regime, sri lankan society, transport and communications, world events & processes